-A taxable supplier shall issue a tax invoice for the supply of goods and services using an electronic fiscal device.
+A taxable supplier shall issue a tax invoice for the supply of goods and services using an electronic fiscal device for each sale or transaction.
 However, the Commissioner-General may approve the issuance of a tax invoice using an approved computer application or pre-printed tax invoice by a taxable supplier.

-NOTE:
+Note:

-A taxable supplier who fails to issue a tax invoice in the form and manner prescribed by the Commissioner-General from an approved computer package, a pre-printed tax invoice book or Electronic Fiscal Devices (EFDs), commits an offence and is liable, on conviction, to a penalty not exceeding three hundred thousand penalty units or to imprisonment for a term not exceeding three years or to both.
+A taxable supplier who fails to issue a tax invoice in the form and manner prescribed by the Commissioner-General from an Electronic Fiscal Devices/Electronic Invoicing System (EFDs/EIS), approved computer package or a pre-printed tax invoice book or commits an offence and is liable, on conviction, in the case of a- (a) first offence, to a penalty not exceeding one hundred thousand penalty units;